cartheur/david-headroom/details/TaskReadMe.md

 A design is required how the headcap will fasten to the faceplate with a threaded fastener.
 The drive  should be unique to a corresponding handtool such that only a person who has this special tool, can remove the headcap getting access to the computer and motor box.
 A modified version of torx (sized appropriately to the scale shown in the photos) is suggested as a place to begin.

+In the original design, the faceplace was sewn onto the headcap as it has plush fabric near to the edges of the faceplate.
+It extends up to 3cm at the cheeks but is shorter at the brow while even at the chin.
+It snaps into the motor box that contains the animatronic eyes and mouth.

 The bolt/nut pattern for the neck joint will be inherited from the old design, as shown in the appropriately-named files in this repository.

 Good luck!